yiisoft/view/docs/basic-functionality.md

 ```

 In addition to the content, the `Yiisoft\View\Cache\CachedContent::cache()` method
-accepts three additional optional arguments:
+accepts three extra optional arguments:

 - `$ttl (int)` - The TTL of the cached content.
 Default is `60`.
 - `$dependency (Yiisoft\Cache\Dependency\Dependency|null)` - The dependency of the cached content.
 Default is `null`.
-- `$beta (float)` - The value for calculating the range that is used for "Probably early expiration".
+- `$beta (float)` - The value for calculating the range that's used for "Probably early expiration".
 Default is `1.0`.

 For more information about caching and cache options, see the documentation of the
 [yiisoft/cache package](https://github.com/yiisoft/cache).

 ### Dynamic Content

-When caching content, you may encounter the situation where a large fragment of content is relatively
+When caching content, you may meet the situation where a large fragment of content is relatively
 static except one or a few places.
 For example, a page header may display a main menu bar together with
 a name of the current user.
 Another problem is that the content being cached may contain PHP code that must
 be executed for every request.
-Both problems can be solved by using the `Yiisoft\View\Cache\DynamicContent` class.
+You can solve both problems by using the `Yiisoft\View\Cache\DynamicContent` class.

 ```php
 /**